bchare/ncaabball/README.md

 But wait a minute.
 The home teams won by an average of 15 points.
 It's only fair to adjust for a home court advantage.
 Maybe this makes more sense:

-* Team A is 13 points better than Team B.
+* Team A is (28 - 15) 13 points better than Team B.
-* Team C is 5 points worse than Team D.
+* Team C is (10 - 15) 5 points WORSE than Team D.
-* Team E is 8 points worse than Team F.
+* Team E is (7 - 15) 8 points WORSE than Team F.

 So then they should be ranked: Team A, Team F, Team D, Team C, Team E, Team B.